robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Sarah leaned against a shelf, arms folded.

-“You look like you’re defusing a bomb.”
+“Nice shirt.”

 Charlie’s chalk hesitated, a small white stutter in the line.
 Mara’s voice landed without volume.

 “Colleague.”

-Sarah rolled her eyes.
-“Fine.
-You’re working like you’re defusing a bomb.”
+Sarah didn’t look away.
+“It was a compliment.”

+Mara eyed her but said nothing.

 Charlie’s fingers tightened.
-He tried to move the chalk again and the line wobbled—only a millimetre, but enough that he saw it.
-His breath sharpened, as if the room had narrowed.
+He tried to move the chalk again and the line wobbled—only a millimetre, but enough that his breath sharpened, as if the room had narrowed.

 Lauren stepped closer to him, her voice low.

-“Short answers,” she said.
-“Factual ones.
-Then back to the line.”
+“Back to the line,” she said softly.

 Charlie blinked at her.
-Lauren’s expression was warm but firm: a coach who refuses to do drama because she respects the athlete.

-“You don’t have to be clever,” she added.
-“You just have to stay in the work.”
+“Ignore words that have nothing to do with your task,” she added.
+“Just stay in the work.”

-Mara didn’t look at either of them, which was how she approved things: by not interrupting them.

 Sarah pushed off the shelf.

-“All right,” she said, and this time her tone shifted—less spectator, more shop-floor.
+“All right,” she said, her tone shifting.
 “Why are you marking that notch before the grainline?”

 Charlie’s chalk paused then steadied, as if the question had given him somewhere rational to stand.